-Note: My dream job – I have always wanted to write fantasy adventure
+Note: My dream job is to write fantasy adventure

-novels.
-So, I hired myself.
-Now I have to pay myself, set my own
+novels, which I am currently doing.
+I hired myself and now I have to pay myself, set my own

 hours, and I have to pay someone to publish my manuscripts.
 I also have to do

 my own marketing.
 This job ain't that great, but I'm to old and broken to do anything else.

 Disclaimer: Based on my previous employment